Red-Valley/tecnical-test/README.md

 ## Code test
     Create an IRC (Internet Relay Chat)
     - Create a login page with options to create user if none exists.
-Use nickname to identify the user
+Use nicknames to identify the user.
     - Create a chat room, where you load message history and show incoming messages real-time.
     - Create a text box to write messages.
     - Messages should show sender and time information.